 David ShearerPrint Page

-A monument erected by public conscription commemorates Presbyterian Minister and teacher, David Shearer.
-A memorial tablet erected by the congregation was also unveiled in the church on the 7th September 1892.
+A monument erected by public subscription over grave commemorates Presbyterian Minister and teacher, David Shearer.
+A memorial tablet erected by the congregation was also unveiled in the Perth Presbyterian church on the 7th September 1892.

 David Shearer was commissioned to establish the Presbyterian Church in Western Australia.
 He sailed from Gravesend with his wife and family in the Charlotte Padbury, arriving at Fremantle on 1 October 1879.
 His initial services were held in St George`s Hall, Perth, and later in the Working Men`s Institute.
 For the first four years his stipend was met by the colonial committees, enabling him to concentrate his efforts on acquiring land and building a church, opened in August 1882.
 That year he visited Sydney to attend the Third General Conference of the Presbyterian Churches of Australasia and collected nearly £600 for the Church in Western Australia.
 He brought Rev. Robert Hanlin from Scotland to establish Scots Church at Fremantle and pioneered Albany, Jarrahdale and Geraldton.